kahnvex/endpoints/api-reference.md

 ### Using a Complex Endpoint

 Let's now think of an imaginary use case.
-Say we need to delete a user if they're expired attributes is `true`.
+Say we need to delete a user if their expired attributes is `true`.
 The user object also has a property `username`, and we know the user's ID.

 ```javascript